Aquaculture Thematic Methods

 | Vaccines | Disease prevention | Doses administered |

-3.5.3 Biosecurity Investment
+3.5.3 Biosecurity Expenditure

-- Infrastructure: Nets, barriers, treatment systems (recorded as gross fixed capital formation where these represent durable investments)
+| Infrastructure | Nets, barriers, treatment systems (recorded as GFCF where representing durable investments). |

-- Monitoring: Surveillance, testing, and certification programmes (recorded as intermediate consumption)
+| Monitoring | Surveillance, testing, and certification programmes (recorded as intermediate consumption). |

-- Management protocols: Fallowing, single year-class stocking, and area management agreements (costs recorded as intermediate consumption)
+| Management protocols | Fallowing, single year-class stocking, and area management agreements (costs as intermediate consumption). |

 3.6 Compilation Procedure